 1997 – The restaurant with a bank vault run by a family from Rome, Ballatori’s, closes after a two decade run.

 1998 – In April the Jay Leno on “The Tonight Show” pokes fun at the name of the Houston restaurant Crapitto’s located on Mid Lane near Highland Village.
 It is the last name of the owner, by the way.

 1998 – In the summer of 1998 Aldo El Sharif of the extravagant Aldo's – along with Marco Wiles – opens a wine bar called Osteria D'Aldo at 301 Main downtown.

-1998 – With talented Alberto Baffoni a native of the Marche in central Italy manning the kitchen, Simposio opens on Richmond and Chimney Rock.
+1998 – With skilled Alberto Baffoni a native of the Marche in central Italy manning the kitchen, Simposio opens on Richmond and Chimney Rock.
 It is named as one of the top new restaurants in the country by Esquire that fall, being praised by bringing to Houston “authentic Italian cooking.”
 Simposio takes its name from the Michelin-starred Symposium restaurant in Carteceto in the Marche region where Baffoni had worked.
 Along with the opening of Arcodoro, it harkens the advent of a new professionalism in the kitchens of Italian restaurants in Houston.

 1999 – In July of 1999 the Houston Chronicle lauds La Griglia in a review, as “Marco Wiles brings glory back to the kitchen.”
 It is planned as a short time gig.